Wants to Meet Up

 Live my life in a way that won't make me regret anything on my deathbed

-I'm very passionate, calm, adventurous, considerate, open to pretty much everything, except the things that do no good.
+I consider myself passionate, calm, adventurous, considerate, open to pretty much everything, except the things that'll do (me) no good.
 I always aim for happiness and whatever will make me happy, I will explore.
 I think that's pretty much it!

 Why I’m on Couchsurfing

 I have never surfed before, sadly, but I have met some truly amazing friends via Couchsurfing, friends I still keep in touch with and people I consider some of my best friends!

 I'm very interested in languages.
 I've been learning Spanish all through high school but it wasn't until I spent a month in Spain that I started being able to actually communicate properly.
 After that, Spanish became just as important to me as English, sometimes my Spanish is actually more fluently than my English, despite English being my 2nd language.
 It has opened up so many doors for me and I decided to learn Portuguese as well so taking over South America will be more straightforward!

 Music, Movies, and Books